AUX Inputs: What Is the Auxiliary Input? What Is Its Use?

 AUX inputs provide a direct audio line into your stereo so the sound quality is normally pretty good.
-However AUX inputs, like headphones only accept analogue audio signals.
-This means the conversion of your music files from digital to analogue is done by your music player/ smartphone.
+However, AUX inputs, like headphones only accept analog audio signals.
+This means the conversion of your music files from digital to analog is done by your music player/ smartphone.
 Given smartphones are portable, battery-powered devices they are not always the best at doing this.
 You can read more about sound quality here.

 AUX inputs are a simple way to play music in your car from pretty much any device.
 They are close to universally compatible, so if your car has an input you can pick up a cable and get started!
 InCarCables sell a brilliant range if you need one!

-They do have some limitations however, particularly given that can only transfer audio signals and will not integrate with your car controls.
-As a result it is always worth considering other connection options if they are available in your car.
+They do have some limitations, however, particularly given that they can only transfer audio signals and will not integrate with your car controls.
+As a result, it is always worth considering other connection options if they are available in your car.